Jarvis-Yu/Dottore-Genius-Invokation-TCG-Simulator/docs/state_machine_design.md

 ## Player Phase

+Player phase determines the phase each player is in.

 The two examples above should give you an impression how powerful the effect handling system can be.
 But not all logics of the game are handled by effects.